 Key Measurements to Consider When Designing the Perfect Kitchen Island

 The kitchen is the heart of the home, and the kitchen island is the heart of the kitchen – a central hub where people gather to prepare food, to eat and chat.
 Therefore, it’s important that it is as functional and practical as it is beautiful.
-This comprehensive list of key measurements to consider when designing your island bench will ensure it will fit your space and suit your needs perfectly.
+This comprehensive list of kitchen island bench dimensions to consider when designing your island bench will ensure it will fit your space and suit your needs perfectly.

 Every architect will tell you that an island bench should be in proportion to the space around it, at a suitable working height for you, and is something that your family and guests can easily move around.